Build Your Registry¶

 Using prs init¶

-The prs init command can automatically suggest configurations:
+The prs init command can connect to your registry and suggest configurations:

 It will: